-- (1) A bid specification committee must compile the specifications for each procurement of goods or services by Abagulusi Municipality. - (2) Specifications - (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply;
+(1) A bid specification committee must compile the specifications for each procurement of goods or services by Abaqulusi Municipality.

-- (c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2011; - (g) must, where applicable, comply with regulation 4 of the PPPFA; and - (h) must be approved by the accounting officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (3) A bid specification committee must be composed of - i.
+- (2) Specifications - - (a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking, or labelling of conformity certification; - (e) may not make reference to any particular trademark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022 - (g) must be approved by the accounting officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy. - (3) A bid specification committee must be composed of - i.
 Three or more officials of the Abaqulusi Municipality who serve as standing members, with one from finance and may, when appropriate include external specialist advisors or invite the user department, which members will be appointed by the Accounting Officer in writing. - ii.
 At least technically experienced officially to be co-opted on an adhoc basis from end user department - iii.
-The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one - (7) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.
+The quorum must be equal to 50% of the number of permanent (as opposed to co-opted) committee members, plus one - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - (5) Each tender document will have a specific goal with the points required determined by the Bid Specification Committee in their meeting.